jimniels/blog/posts/2025-08-10-sit-on-your-ass-web-dev.md

 ## Day Trading, Day Developing

 As a day trader your job is to trade daily (it’s right there in the job title).
-If you’re not trading every day — following trends, reacting to fluctuations, timing trades — then what are you even doing?
+If you’re not trading every day then what are you even doing?
 Not your job, apparently.

-I think it’s easy to view “development” this.
+I think it’s easy to view “development” like this.
 You’re a developer.
 Your job is to develop programs — to write code.
 If you’re not doing that every single day, then what are you even doing?

-From this perspective, it becomes easy to think that writing endless code for ever-changing software paradigms is just one develops websites.
+From this perspective, it becomes easy to think that writing endless code for ever-changing software paradigms is just how one develops websites.

 But it doesn’t have to be that way.
 Granted, [there’s cold-blooded and warm-blooded software.](https://dubroy.com/blog/cold-blooded-software/) Sometimes you can’t avoid that.